benders5e/benders5e/waterbender.md

 Additionally, you can bend even water you cannot see, such as an underground reservoir (provided it is within range).

 ### Waterbending specialization
-At 5th level, you specialize in one of the following types of waterbending: advanced waterbending, healing, blood-bending, or swampbending.
+At 5th level, you specialize in one of the following types of waterbending: advanced waterbending, healing, bloodbending, or plantbending.
 Your abilities are described in the specialization section at the end of this class description.

 ### Water Movement
 At 6th level, you learn to synchronize your control of water with your movement.
 You gain the ability to move across liquids.